mcgonagle/mcgonagle/README.md

 Friends and Family

 ## Brahmavihara
-Thomas has many tatoos that are important to him, but one that is literally close to his heart is the Brahmavihara.
+Thomas has many tattoos that are important to him, but one that is literally close to his heart is the Brahmavihara.
 Practicing the Brahmavihara causes the practioner to be reborn into the “Brahma realm,” radiating:

 * Loving-kindness